Safety and Health

 - UW-Madison, like universities around the country, convenes a group designed to conduct threat assessment on behalf of the entire campus community.
 It is our belief that the best ways to learn of and curb a threat is through extensive communication between administrators and members of the campus community like you.
 If you are aware of an individual of concern, call 608-263-5700 and ask for the on-call dean.
 Your care and concern is important in keeping our community safe.

 - If you observe inappropriate or demeaning behavior, please confront it.
-You can also contact the Dean of Students Office and speak with an assistant dean, who can be a resource if needed.
+You can also contact the Dean of Students Office and speak with the drop-in staff member, who can be a resource if needed.
 Part of our campus focus on inclusivity requires you to confront students when their actions are disrespectful or harmful to their peers.

 - UW-Madison has a history of setting high expectations for its students.
 Among these expectations is a high standard of academic integrity.
-Assistant Dean Tonya Schmidt, firstname.lastname@example.org, works with cases of academic misconduct and is available as a resource in case you need assistance working with students who potentially violated academic standards.
+The Dean of Students Office works with cases of academic misconduct and is available as a resource in case you need assistance working with students who potentially violated academic standards.
+Utilize Faculty Resources online, or contact the office directly at 608-263-5700 or email@example.com with questions.

-- In any case in which you have a question or are seeking consultation, use the Dean of Students Office staff as a resource by calling 608-263-5700 during office hours and asking for the dean-on-call.
-You can also send an email to email@example.com.
+- In any case in which you have a question or are seeking consultation, use the Dean of Students Office staff as a resource by calling 608-263-5700 during office hours and asking for the staff member on drop-in.
+You can also send an email to firstname.lastname@example.org.
 We are partners in helping all our students be successful while on campus.

 Don’t hesitate to ask for guidance for respecting student privacy under The Family Educational Rights and Privacy Act (FERPA), handling an escalating case, dealing with academic misconduct or any other assistance you need.

-Faculty and staff are encouraged to seek a consultation or guidance from the Division of Student Life by calling 608-263-5700 and asking for the on-call dean.
+Faculty and staff are encouraged to seek a consultation or guidance from the Division of Student Life by calling 608-263-5700 and asking for the staff member on drop-in.
 Your concern and care is important in keeping our community safe.

 Parents can always play an important role in detecting mental health issues or serious health problems.
 For assistance in how to handle these situations, contact the Parent Program online or at 877-262-3977.